Durg Junction railway station

 Durg Junction Railway Station, is a junction station located in the Indian state of Chhattisgarh.
-It serves Durg, Bhilai city and the adjoining areas of it.
+It serves Durg, Bhilai and adjoining areas.
 Durg Junction is the part of South East Central Railway.
-It is one of the largest railway junctions of Chhattisgarh in terms of network.
-It is also one of the most prominent and important station in Howrah–Nagpur–Mumbai line.
+It is one of the largest railway junctions of Chhattisgarh in terms of network and a prominent station in the Howrah–Nagpur–Mumbai line.
 It is an 'A' grade station of Indian Railways in terms of passenger services.

 History

 Durg railway station started its functioning in 1891.
 Initially, Durg was the part of Bengal Nagpur Railway.
 The Nagpur–Asansol main line of Bengal Nagpur Railway which came up in 1891 covered Durg station for the first time.
 The cross-country Howrah–Nagpur–Mumbai line, opened in 1890, Is the second longest and one of the most important routes in India which passes through Durg railway station.

 Bhilai Steel Plant, inaugurated on 4 February 1959, enhanced the importance of Durg railway station as passenger movement through here boosted a lot.